ariannelafraise/shark2authdog/README.md

 Supports etype 18 (aes256-cts-hmac-sha1-96) & 23 (rc4-hmac), assuming *default salt strings*.

+*To know which type the hash is, look at its second portion: $krb5pa$TYPE(18 or 23)[...]*

 >The *default salt string*, if none is provided via pre-authentication data, is the concatenation of the principal's realm and name components, in order, with no separators.
 [RFC4120 - Section 4](https://datatracker.ietf.org/doc/html/rfc4120#section-4)↗

+## Why it works:
+To authenticate, the user sends a AS-REQ packet (pre-auth) containing a timestamp that is encrypted using a predefined mechanism (from etype), which includes using a secret key derived from the user's plain password.
+The server then does the same process with the user's plain password (from its database) and compares the results to see if passwords match.
+We can recreate this process to bruteforce it with a wordlist, which is what hashcat and john the ripper do.
+If results match, then we found the password!

 ## In action:

 [Using a sample capture file](https://wiki.wireshark.org/SampleCaptures#kerberos-and-keytab-file-for-decryption)↗